 - Find an online teacher training program that fits your schedule.

-- Travel for an intensive program that allows you to quickly complete yoga certification in anywhere from ten days to a month.
+- Travel for an intensive program that allows you to complete yoga certification in 10 days to a month.

-Once you’ve found a yoga instructor certification program that fits your schedule and meets your goals, you’re well on the path towards becoming a yoga teacher!
+Once you’ve found a yoga instructor certification program that fits your schedule and meets your goals, you’re well on your way to becoming a yoga teacher!